-- 1) The Save As PDF button on the Sperry Software tab on the Ribbon by selecting multiple emails (by holding down the CTRL key as the emails are selected) you can convert many emails to PDFs all at once.
+- 1) The button on the main Outlook window by selecting multiple emails (by holding down the CTRL key as the emails are selected) you can convert many emails to PDFs all at once.
 A progress indicator is shown during conversion and the PDF is printed after successful conversion to PDF format.
-The filter rules that may have been setup are ignored when this button is clicked and the Add-in will do its best to convert the chosen emails. - 2) The Save As PDF button on the Sperry Software tab when an individual email is open when this button is used, a progress indicator shows the individual email and its attachments being converted in a progress window and the PDF is printed after successful conversion to PDF format.
-As when clicking the Save As PDF button on the main Outlook Ribbon, the filter rules that may have been setup are ignored when this button is clicked and the Add-in will do its best to convert the chosen emails. - 3) Automatic mode by selecting a folder (or folders) to monitor for incoming emails, the Add-in can work quietly behind the scenes creating a PDF from the emails that are received.
+The filter rules that may have been setup are ignored when this button is clicked and the add-in will do its best to convert the chosen emails. - 2) The button that shows up in an individual email when this button is used, a progress indicator shows the individual email and its attachments being converted in a progress window and the PDF is printed after successful conversion to PDF format.
+As when clicking the button on the main Outlook window, the filter rules that may have been setup are ignored when this button is clicked and the add-in will do its best to convert the chosen emails. - 3) Automatic mode by selecting a folder (or folders) to monitor for incoming emails, the add-in can work quietly behind the scenes creating a PDF from the emails that are received.
 There are no progress windows, and the PDF will be printed upon successful conversion to PDF format.
-Unlike when using the "Save As PDF" buttons, the filter rules that may have been setup are adhered to, so that only emails from certain people or with certain keywords in the subject or body will be converted to PDF. - 4) Batch processing mode in the Save As PDF Configuration window of the Add-ins is a tab entitled "Settings and Utilities".
+Unlike when using the "Save As PDF" buttons, the filter rules that may have been setup are adhered to, so that only emails from certain people or with certain keywords in the subject or body will be converted to PDF. - 4) Batch processing mode in the Configuration window of the add-in is a tab entitled "Settings and Utilities".
 This tab has the button that allows processing of entire folders to take place all at once.
 When using this method to create the PDFs the filter rules are examined to see if each email is eligible for conversion.
 There is a detailed progress window but there is no printing available when using this mode.

 A word about printing: printing the PDF is a common operation.
-To print the PDFs automatically (after conversion), it is necessary to have the Auto Print Add-in from Sperry Software (sold separately).
-If it is not installed, then the Save As PDF Add-in will disable this option and the PDFs must be printed using some other mechanism.
-Also, note that because this Add-in creates the email and its attachments into a single PDF file, that the print job is submitted as a single print job and it is not a series of separate print jobs where the order of the items printed could get mixed up.
+In order to print the PDFs automatically (after conversion), it is necessary to have the Auto Print add-in from Sperry Software (sold separately).
+If it is not installed, then the Save As PDF add-in will disable this option and the PDFs will have to be printed using some other mechanism.
+Also, note that because this add-in creates the email and its attachments into a single PDF file, that the print job is submitted as a single print job and it is not a series of separate print jobs where the order of the items printed could get mixed up.